 Advisors must be a student, staff, or faculty member at American University.
-Participation of persons acting as legal counsel is not permitted.
+Participation of persons acting as legal counsel is not permitted (exception for Title IX cases, please see Student Conduct Code for details).
 For more information on the role of an advisor, see the Student Conduct Code.

 Deliberations: After the complainant and respondent have completed their presentations, the hearing panel meets in a closed session to determine whether or not the respondent is responsible as charged, and if so, what would be fair and appropriate sanctions to recommend to the Dean of Students.
 You may notice that the Hearing Administrator is in the hearing room during the deliberations phase.
 It is important to know that the Hearing Administrator has no vote in the outcome of the hearing.
 The Hearing Administrator is responsible for documenting the findings and the rationale for those findings.
 If deliberations about sanctions occur, the Hearing Administrator will provide information on typical sanctions to the hearing panel.
 Information about prior findings of responsibility will be provided to the hearing panel members during the discussion on sanctions.
 The Hearing Administrator documents the findings and sanction recommendations and forwards this paperwork to the Dean of Students.